ome/omero-documentation/omero/sysadmins/unix/install-web/web-deployment.rst

 .. literalinclude:: omero-web-location.include

-and include this in your own manually created Nginx file, such as `/etc/nginx/conf.d/omero-web.conf`:
+and include this in your own manually created NGINX file, such as `/etc/nginx/conf.d/omero-web.conf`:

 .. literalinclude:: nginx-location-manual-wrapper.conf